arnab132/Invisible-Cloak-Harry-Potter-using-Python/README.md

 For the colour codes or the HSV values of green and blue colours refer the web.
 Green starts from 120-180.
 You can adjust the saturation and brightness values by changing the S and V values.
 First show the webcam towards the background as it is the mask1 of the code and then show the cloak as it the mask 2 of the code.
-The code is basically the superimposition of the 2 images.
+The code is basically the superimposition of the two - 2 images.

 Pre-requisites: